 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

 I created this site so I could help women travel safely and independently around the world.
-And after five years, it’s working — I get daily emails from women who have gone on their first backpacking trips, their first non-resort trips, their first solo trips, all because sites like mine gave them the confidence to do so.
+And after a decade (!) as a full-time travel blogger, it’s working — I get daily emails from women who have gone on their first backpacking trips, their first non-resort trips, their first solo trips, all because sites like mine gave them the confidence to do so.
 They survived, they thrived, and they had the time of their lives.

 But the women who took these trips did so well in part because they prioritized their safety while traveling.
 What does that mean?
 Well, this list of travel safety tips for women will give you an idea!